HaoMy-Tran/Case-study-1/README.md

 # Case-Study-1

 This is a Case study that I've got from a recruitment of a Fintech company.
-The objective is mainly about the effectiveness of brand-new program which had has just launched.
+The objective is mainly about the effectiveness of brand-new program which had just been launched.
 All the information about this company was ommited or replaced.
 I thought this case was very interesting so I decided to give it a try to see how far I could go.
 So, my work is kept updating every time I have more ideas or find a effective solutions for the questions.</br>
 I have attached the case study (raw data and requirements) file and my answers for you to have a better comparison.
 You can open the Excel file while reading this.
 Also, you can have a look for Python version of my answers (includes Section A, Question 1&2 in Part 1 and Question 2 in Part 3 of Section B) with step-by-step explanation.
 So, let's dive in!